splunk-soar-connectors/metadefendersandbox/release_notes/unreleased.md

 **Unreleased**

-- Changed the verdict from 'INFORMATIONAL' to 'NO_THREAT' [PAPP-34526].
+* Changed the verdict from 'INFORMATIONAL' to 'NO_THREAT'.